aimeeallen94/time-to-pause-blog/README.md

 I saved all files and in the termnial I made migrations using the code python3 manage.py migrate.
 I have an account set up with Cloudinary also.
 This site is used to host images and media from the app to ensure they are always available.
 I logged into my Cloudinary account and from the dashboard I copied the API Environment Variable.
 I added this to my env.py file as a separate line of code to point directly to my Cloudinary URL.
 I once again returned to my app created on Heroku and clicked on the Settings tab and revealed config vars.
 From here I added a key of CLOUDINARY_URL and the value of the API Environment Variable I copied from Cloudinary and I added this.
+Here I also added another Config Var with a key of DISABLE_COLLECTSTATIC with a value of 1.
+This was only added tempoarily and will be removed before deployment.
+Back in Gitpod in the settings.py file I added cloudinary and cloudinary_storage to INSTALLED_APPS.
+Here I also instructed Django to use Cloudinary to store media and static files.
+I also linked my file to the templates directory in Heroku using os.path.join.
+I also changed the TEMPLATES value to TEMPLATES_DIR in order to link them.
+I added my Heroku app name to the ALLOWED_HOSTS in the settings.py file also in the correct format.
+In Gitpod I next created 3 folders in the top level directory of media, templates and static.
+Here I also created a file called Procfile.
+I added the following code to the Procfile web: gunicorn (timetopause).wsgi.
+I saved all my files.
+In the terminal I added my files to GitHub using git add ., git commit -m 'Deployment commit' and git push.
+From here I returned to my project in Heroku, I selected the Deploy tab, in the 'Deployment Method' I selected GitHub.
+In the textbox that appeared I entered my apps name as it appeared on GitHub confirmed it was the correct project.
+I scrolled down to the 'Manual Deploy' option and selected 'Deploy Branch'.
+I wacthed my build logs from here and selected to open the app once it was complete.